 Sustainability Initiatives at the Tides Inn

 As we are situated on Carter’s Creek, a tributary of the Chesapeake Bay estuary, we are mindful of our role as stewards of the land and water in this special place.
 Our waterways are home to two famous residents, blue crabs and oysters, as well as more than 3,000 migratory and wildlife species that call our area home.
-Here, we highlight our efforts to be environmentally conscious and compassionate neighbors in our Northern Neck region.
+Here, we highlight our hotels efforts to be environmentally conscious and compassionate neighbors in our Northern Neck region.

 The Tides Inn Waterfront Restoration Project

-The Tides Inn waterfront project will include:
+The Tides Inn waterfront project includes:

 - 18,000 square feet of new living shoreline

 - The preservation of approximately 30 old-growth trees

 - The addition of 10,600 shoreline plants and 10,900 upland plants